What is Chapter 20 bankruptcy?

-Chapter 20 Bankruptcy
+What is Chapter 20 Bankruptcy?

 Step by Step Bankruptcy

-It is necessary that you have agreed to regular mortgage payments under the terms of the Chapter 7 bankruptcy.
+It is necessary that you agree to regular mortgage payments under the terms of the Chapter 7 bankruptcy.
 Signing a reaffirmation agreement or redeeming the property would negate the benefits of Chapter 20.
 But after the discharge of unsecured debt, a Chapter 13 can then be filed in order to redeem the property with installments.